Why SeqFlow?

 No global injection

 SeqFlow instance isn't installed globally.
-This means it lives where it is used, and it is not shared with other instances nor other libraries.
-This is a way to reduce the complexity when the application has to be integrated with other libraries and frameworks, like web components.
+This means it lives where it is used, and it is not shared with other instances of SeqFlow or other libraries.
+This is a way to reduce the complexity when the application has to be integrated with other libraries and frameworks, like Custom Elements.

 import { Main } from "./Main";